Hi, I am Raymond. I picked up psychology after my banking career as a personal interest.

 - a supposition or

 These serve as a starting point for further investigation.
 Then they gather specific information to test their hypothesis as well as the soundness of their work.
-The research method they make use of depends with the subject they have.
+The research method they make use of depends on the subject they have.

 Psychologists collect data or information: